mikekreuzer/Scipio/README.md

 scipio
 ````

 Scipio will download the best match it can find from the tagged versions of the repository on Github and build the project/workspace.
 It doesn't have to be a framework, but building frameworks is the main use case.
-If the project has a Cartfile in it that will be downloaded and built first (and so on recursively).
+If the project has a Cartfile in it that framework will be downloaded and built first (and so on recursively).

 You can pass along arguments at the command line to modify scipio or xcodebuild's behavior.
 Type <code>scipio -h</code> for the current list.
 If a target/scheme etc exists in the project or workspace it will be used.
-If it doesn't, or if none are supplied then the defaults set up by a framework's authors' are used.
+If it doesn't exist, or if no arguments are supplied then the defaults set up by a framework's authors' are used.

 ## Optional arguments